-California College of the Arts is pleased to announce a newly implemented undergraduate craft curriculum developed by the following five programs:
+The craft curriculum at California College of the Arts is a stream of courses co-curated by the following six programs:

-These fine arts programs have collaborated to create a shared curriculum to better prepare their graduates for success in the 21st century.
-The new courses are required for students in those majors, but open to any CCA student who is interested in the topic.
+Craft courses are required for students in these majors, and are open to any CCA student who is interested in the topic.

-The second family of courses is called Digital Tools 3D.
-These courses introduce students to the potential of computer-aided design and the latest production tools, including the laser cutter, the CNC router, and the 3D printer.
-Besides exploring skills and tools beyond traditional handwork, students gain valuable experience in documenting their own work and preparing digital visual presentations.
+Digital Tools 3D courses introduce students to the potential of computer-aided design and the latest production tools and technology, including the laser cutter, CNC router, and 3D printing.

 CCA’s Commitment to Craft

 In spring 2011 CCA hosted Craft Forward, a national symposium on the state of craft.
-Craft Forward examined the multifaceted practices that both distinguish and blur the historically charged edges between craft, art, design, architecture, and writing.
-The symposium brought together a diverse group of makers and thinkers to explore the ethos of craft and its resurgence in the twenty-first century.
+Attended by over 350 participants, Craft Forward examined the multifaceted practices that both distinguish and blur the historically charged edges between craft, art, design, architecture, and writing.